 The economy is collapsing as the credit creation, which has been the device used to cover-up structural economic decay after the official money printing program terminated, has hit a wall.
 Retail sales are the first to bear the financial beating consumers are taking, followed by auto sales and, soon, housing.
+Marketing is used to in an attempt to help with this financial hit.
+Online retailers may find that using Shopify SEO and other marketing services could increase their visibility for potential consumers.

 Macy’s reported its Q1 earnings this morning.
 Revenues tanked 7.5% vs Q1 2016 and missed Wall Street’s analysts’ fairytale estimate by a country mile.
 Comp-store sales dropped 5.2%.
 Operating income collapsed 20.2% year over year.